History of Howth Castle

 Visiting Howth Castle

-While Howth Castle remains a family home, Guided Tours are available throughout the Summer on Sundays in June and August and Saturday & Sundays in July.
-Tours are at 1.45pm and 3.30pm and can be booked here.
+While Howth Castle remains a family home, Guided Tours are available throughout the Summer.
+Details and schedule for 2018 will be posted online shortly.
 For more information please see Visiting Howth Castle

-The Cafe in the Castle is open in the walled garden during the summer from Thursday to Sunday from 10.00am to 5.00pm, serving freshly brewed coffee and tasty treats, for more information contact + 353 1 839 6182
+The Cafe in the Castle is located in the beautiful walled garden and will be opening again on 17th March, serving freshly brewed coffee, home baked treats, lunch and afternoon tea.
+For more information contact + 353 1 839 6182

 Howth Castle Cookery School